erikrfunk/whole_genome_bioinformatics/rosyfinch_notes.md

 # 8. Extracting Gene Sequences

 Re-ran whole pipeline using a complete mitochonrion as reference \
-Then constructing a blastn database of all the consensus mt sequences
+Then constructed a blastn database of all the consensus mt sequences

-/data2/rosyfinches/whole_genome_scripts/make-blastdb-and-seq-extract.sh
+make-blastdb-and-seq-extract.sh

 Ran this using the L. arctoa reference sequence for cyt b